 Testing iOS software months ahead of release might sound like a dream but it can quickly turn into a nightmare.

-Our list of fixes for common iOS 10 problems is good places to start.
+To prepare, take a look at our list of fixes for common iOS 11 beta problems.
 There, we outline potential fixes for battery drain, app issues, installation problems, AirPod problems, and more.

 Get Familiar with the Downgrade Process

-If you get tired of testing early software you’ll always be able to downgrade to the most up-to-date version of iOS 10.
+If you get tired of testing iOS 11 beta you can always downgrade to the most up-to-date version of iOS 10.

-If you aren’t familiar with the downgrade process now would be a great time to get familiar with the steps you’ll need to take in order to get off the iOS 11 beta.
+If you aren’t familiar with the downgrade process now would be a great time to get familiar with the steps you’ll need to take in order to get off the pre-release software.

 Our downgrade guide will walk you through the most important things you need to know ahead of the iOS 11 beta release.